BREAKING

 most vile/repugnant behaviors imaginable--but you'll somehow keep

-don't do this.
-The 'good' parts of the Borderline are the ones you
+people don't do this!
+The 'good' parts of the Borderline

-can identify with and relate to--the 'bad' parts, are the
+are the ones you can identify with and relate to--the 'bad'

-like you've fixed yourself--in order to be accepted or feel a sense
+fixed yours, to be accepted or feel a sense of belonging.
+Your obsession

-of belonging.
-Your obsession to repair this lover, is directly
+to repair this lover, is directly associated with cravings during

 Consider

-them in spite of those--why won't you
+and love them in spite of those--why won't

-to hold/express the emotions you don't want!
-You'll
+facets you don't want!
+You'll also begin letting

-also begin letting go of your passive
+go of your passive

 aggression.